kamalova/Microsoft-Movie-Studio-Analysis/README.md

 * Movie Writers (writes movie scripts or screenplays): Who are the top screenwriters in terms of the movies' average profit?
 I assume that the answers to these questions are one of the main parts of the steps that should be taken into account to create the most cost-effective film in the digital world.

-### The Data
+### Data Understanding

 I used two different movie data sources for my analysis to get the broadest view of the movie industry

-* The Numbers - film industry data website that tracks box office revenue in a systematic, algorithmic way.
+- The Numbers - film industry data website that tracks box office revenue in a systematic, algorithmic way.
 The first pre-unfiltered dataset tn_movies is in the format of compressed CSV file.
 Dataset contains 5782 values for movies' release date, title, production budget, domestic gross, and worldwide gross in dollars.Since most of the column attributes contained numeric values, movies' profit and return on investment has been calculated based on this dataset
-* Internet Movie Database (IMDB) - website that provides information about millions of films and television programs as well as their cast and crew.
+- Internet Movie Database (IMDB) - website that provides information about millions of films and television programs as well as their cast and crew.
 The second dataset IMDB is located in a SQLite database.
 For the purpose of my analysis I eliminated several SQL tables that are peoples (basic information about the people that were involved to the particular movies), directors, writers, movie basics.
 They all were related to each other throughout the movie_id.

 ### Key Points